Back Roads (2018 film)

 Back Roads is a 2018 American drama film directed by Alex Pettyfer in his directorial debut.
 The screenplay by Tawni O'Dell and Adrian Lyne was adapted from O'Dell's bestselling novel of the same name.
-Starring Alex Pettyfer, Jennifer Morrison, Nicola Peltz, Robert Patrick and Juliette Lewis, the film centers on a young man living in the Pennsylvania backwoods who must care for his three younger sisters after his mother is arrested for murdering his father.
+Starring Pettyfer, Jennifer Morrison, Nicola Peltz, Robert Patrick and Juliette Lewis, the film centers on Harley Altmeyer, a young man living in the Pennsylvania backwoods who must care for his three younger sisters after their mother Bonnie is arrested for murdering his father.

 Back Roads premiered at the 2018 Tribeca Film Festival and was acquired by Samuel Goldwyn Films.
 It received a limited release in the United States on December 7, 2018, and was later released on video on demand and digital.

 Plot

 In 1993, Bonnie Altmeyer goes to prison after confessing to the murder of her abusive husband.
 Her oldest child, Harley, is left to care for his three younger sisters in rural Pennsylvania.
 Harley forgoes his college education and – by 1995 – is working two dead-end jobs to pay the bills and raise his siblings, which include the rebellious and promiscuous Amber, the withdrawn and newly adolescent Misty, and the pre-teen Jody.
 Scarred by his past, Harley becomes infatuated with Callie Mercer, a ten-years-older married woman who lives nearby.
 Things take a dangerous turn when they embark on an affair.

-Harley's sessions with a therapist reveal that the father had been physically abusive to his children, and had been sexually abusing Misty.
-When Harley confronts his mother in prison, she admits that Misty had been jealous of her and tried to shoot her, but the father stepped in front of the rifle and died instead.
+Harley's sessions with therapist Betty Parks reveal that the father had been physically abusive to his children and had been sexually abusing Misty.
+When Harley confronts Bonnie in prison, she admits that Misty had been jealous of her and tried to shoot her but the father stepped in front of the rifle and died instead.
 When Harley confronts Misty, she tells him that he is the one who should have shot their father.

-He and Amber have sex, the culmination of the touching that had happened between them, while younger, when they sought comfort from the abuse of their father.
-Their abusive upbringing, destroyed futures, and family secrets consume the siblings; Amber, like Misty before her, shoots and kills the perceived threat to her incestuous happiness – Callie.
-Like his mother before him, Harley takes the blame and goes to prison.
+Harley and Amber have sex, the culmination of the touching that had happened between them while younger when they sought comfort from the abuse of their father.
+Their abusive upbringing, destroyed futures and family secrets consume the siblings; Amber, like Misty before her, shoots and kills the perceived threat to her incestuous happiness – Callie.
+Like Bonnie before him, Harley takes the blame and goes to prison.